wso2/ansible-ei/scripts/update_README.md

 ### Prequisites
 * A WSO2 Subscription
-* [WUM](https://wso2.com/updates/wum) updated packs should be provided in the `/files/packs` directory

-`
-NOTE: Provided WUM updated packs should contain the latest updates for wso2ei-6.5.0.
-`

 ### Usage
 While executing the update script, provide the profile name.
 The pack corresponding to the profile will begin updating.